 - Parliament shall meet, without requiring to be convened, on the second Tuesday in March each year and shall itself determine the duration of adjournments of the session. - 3.
 Parliament shall, moreover, meet without requiring to be convened on the first Tuesday after expiry of an interval of one month from the end of the period referred to in Article 9(1) of the Act of 20 September 1976. - 4.
 The Conference of Presidents, stating its reasons, may alter the duration of adjournments decided pursuant to paragraph 2 at least two weeks before the date previously fixed by Parliament for resuming the session; the date of resumption shall not, however, be postponed for more than two weeks. - 5.
-Exceptionally, the President shall, after consulting the Conference of Presidents, convene Parliament at the request of a majority of its Members or at the request of the Commission or the Council.
+Exceptionally, after consulting the Conference of Presidents, the President shall convene Parliament at the request of a majority of its Members or at the request of the Commission or the Council.

-The President may also, by way of exception and with the approval of the Conference of Presidents, convene Parliament at the request of one third of its Members.
+Exceptionally, with the approval of the Conference of Presidents, the President may convene Parliament at the request of one third of its Members.